noobprograms/Fitness-App-Flutter/README.md

 # flutter_fitness_app

-An App to track your fitness progress, exercises, and improve your exercise form.
+An App to track your fitness progress, exercises, and improve your exercise form using pose detection.